chuvanan/rdatatable-cookbook/README.md

 `Pandas cookbook` by Julia Evans, but using the excellent R's `data.table` package.

-This cookbook provide you with concrete examples with real-world data so that you can make it easier to getting started with `data.table`.
+This cookbook provides you with concrete examples with real-world data so that you find it easier to getting started with `data.table`.

 I am surprised that Julia's cookbook repo currently has about 4.1k stars (as of Oct 2019).
 To put the number in perspective, two of the most popular R packages